MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-landing-page.md

 ### Dedicated warehouse management workload capabilities in a scale unit

-The warehouse management workload is the first distributed workload for scale units that has been released for general availability.
-It enables your warehouse operations to scale and run in a resilient environment having isolated maintenance windows​.
-The warehouse management workload supports most of the enterprise hub warehouse management processes.
+The warehouse management workload is the first distributed workload for scale units to be released for general availability.
+It enables your warehouse operations to scale and run in a resilient environment using isolated maintenance windows.
+The warehouse management workload supports most enterprise hub warehouse management processes.

 For more information, see [Warehouse management workloads for cloud and edge scale units](cloud-edge-workload-warehousing.md).